 Chow Chow Temperament

-It is essential that you socialize your puppy from the day they arrive home.
+This is a natural watchdog.
+So, it is essential that you socialize your puppy from the day they arrive home.

 Other known health issues include:

 Hip and elbow dysplasia occurs when the joint socket is abnormally formed.
 What it means is that the joint does not fit properly.